lisakawai/music_transformation/index.md

 ## Amount of arpeggiation
-Fraction of melodic intervals that are repeated notes, minor thirds, major thirds, perfect fifths, minor sevenths, major sevenths, octaves, minor tenths or major tenths.
-This is only a very approximate measure of the amount of arpeggiation in the music, of course.
+The fraction of melodic intervals that are repeated notes, minor thirds, major thirds, perfect fifths, minor sevenths, major sevenths, octaves, minor tenths, or major tenths.
+This is only a very approximate measure of the amount of arpeggiation in the music.

-The successive notes whose interval corresponds to definition of "arpeggiation" are shown in red.
+The successive notes whose interval corresponds to the definition of "arpeggiation" are shown in red.
-The results show that the model can control this attirbute appropriately.
+The results show that the model can control this attribute appropriately.

 ||→Decrease amount of arpeggiation→||
 |:-:|:-:|:-:|